Seanny123/seanaubin.github.io/content/post/2016-07-30-Book-Review-How-to-Read-a-Book.md

 +++
-title = "Book Review: How to Read a Book" date = "2016-07-30" categories = ["Book Review", "Education"]
+title = "How to Read a Book"
+date = "2016-07-30"
+categories = ["Book Review", "Education"]
 +++